Skip to main content

 </div>

-For the older SCRIPT the structure is thus more straigthforward, as you declare your whole object's script as an Immediately Invoked Function Expression, everything is contained in it, and for a proper organisation you can refer to the following script:
+For older SCRIPT versions, the structure is more straightforward, as the entire object's script is declared as an Immediately Invoked Function Expression.
+Everything is contained within it, and for proper organization, refer to the following script:

 var CustomWelcomeCard = CustomWelcomeCard || (function($){